Westwood One Sports (radio network)

-Infinity Sports Network is an American sports radio network.
-It debuted as CBS Sports Radio with hourly sports news updates on September 4, 2012, and with 24/7 programming on January 2, 2013.
+Westwood One Sports (formerly Infinity Sports Network) is an American sports radio network programmed by Westwood One and Audacy, Inc. It debuted as CBS Sports Radio with hourly sports news updates on September 4, 2012, and with 24/7 programming on January 2, 2013.

-Infinity Sports Network is programmed by Audacy, Inc. and distributed by Westwood One.
-Programming on the network featured reporters and personalities from CBS Sports, CBS Sports Network, and CBSSports.com.
-Infinity Sports Network is broadcast throughout the United States on radio affiliates and streamed online.
+At launch, programming on the network featured reporters and personalities from CBS Sports, CBS Sports Network, and CBSSports.com.
+Westwood One Sports is broadcast throughout the United States on radio affiliates and streamed online.

 History

+The network was originally founded as CBS Sports Radio, which was operated by CBS Radio in partnership with Westwood One, which handled sales and distribution.

-From launch until November 17, 2017, it was operated by CBS Radio until its merger with Entercom.
-Entercom, which later became Audacy, Inc., continued to manage the network under a licensing agreement with CBS.
+In November 2017, Entercom assumed operations of the network after it merged with CBS Radio.
+It continued to manage the network under a licensing agreement with CBS.
 The rights to the CBS logo, but not the name, expired at the end of 2019; the rights to the CBS cross-branding—which had originally been scheduled to expire at the end of 2020, ended on April 15, 2024.
 At this time, the network rebranded as Infinity Sports Network; the name is a nod to Infinity Broadcasting Corporation, a corporate predecessor to CBS Radio.

-On October 21, 2025, it was announced that the network would rebrand as Westwood One Sports on December 29, 2025; the rebranding will see Westwood One take a more active role in programming the network.
+On October 21, 2025, Audacy announced that the day-to-day operations of Infinity Sports Network would be taken over by Westwood One, and that the network would rebrand as Westwood One Sports on December 29, 2025.
+The network introduced a new lineup, including a new morning drive show hosted by podcaster Drake C. Toll, new midday show Bleck & Abdalla with Chris Bleck and Adam Abdalla (formerly of WMVP Chicago), and the new late-night show Westwood One Sports Night, whose hosting duties are split between Lynnell Willingham and Josh Graham.
+The Jim Rome Show (which originally moved from Infinity to Westwood One in 2024) remains its afternoon drive show.
+Programming from Audacy's BetMGM Network was also incorporated into the national lineup, including the mid-morning show You Better You Bet with Nick Kostos and evening show BetMGM Tonight with Brad Evans and Pat Boyle.